Architecture

 Marking the spot chosen by the Irish saint back in 600AD the current building dates from 1880 and is certainly one of the jewels in Cork’s architectural crown.
 Dominating the city’s skyline it is an excellent example of the early Gothic style and is guaranteed to impress.

-St. Anne’s (Shandon) Church, Church Street, Cork, Ireland
+St. Anne’s (Shandon) Church

 For a wonderful view of the entire city, you can climb the tower at St Anne’s Church, Shandon.
 The 40 meter ascent takes you up a narrow, winding staircase.
 On the way, ring the church bells as you pass but don’t forget to don the protective gear provided.